Skip to Main Content

-University Libraries’ most valuable resource is its team of Librarians and Circulation staff.
-Liaison Librarians for every subject are available to answer questions on Chat and to meet in person or via Microsoft Teams for individual consultations.
+University Libraries’ most valuable resource is its team of Librarians and staff.
+Liaison Librarians on both campuses for every subject are available to answer questions remotely or by appointment.
 Whether you are writing your first research paper or ready to submit your thesis, our Librarians are here to assist you.
-The knowledgeable staff at the Circulation desk is always ready to help you with locating and reserving materials (both in our collections and through our Interlibrary Loan program) and with navigating the use of our electronic finding aids such as Stackmap.
+The knowledgeable staff at the Walsh Circulation desk is always ready to help you with locating and reserving materials (both in our collections and through our Interlibrary Loan program).

 Dr. John Buschman